Killing of Kayla Rolland

-Kayla Renee Rolland (May 12, 1993 – February 29, 2000) was an American six-year-old girl from Mount Morris Township, Michigan, who was fatally shot on February 29, 2000 by a six-year-old male classmate at Buell Elementary School in the Beecher Community School District.
+Kayla Renee Rolland (May 12, 1993 – February 29, 2000) was a six-year-old American girl from Mount Morris Township, Michigan, United States, who was fatally shot on February 29, 2000, by a six-year-old classmate at Buell Elementary School in Beecher Community School District.
 The boy had found the gun while living at his uncle's house; the house was a crack house where guns were frequently traded for drugs.

-The killing drew worldwide attention due to the particularly young ages of the victim and the perpetrator: Rolland was the youngest school shooting victim in the United States until the Sandy Hook Elementary School shooting in 2012, and her assailant remains the youngest fatal school shooting perpetrator to date, and the second-youngest school shooting perpetrator in general.
+The killing drew worldwide attention due to the particularly young ages of the victim and the perpetrator: Rolland was the youngest school shooting victim in the United States until the Sandy Hook Elementary School shooting in 2012, and her assailant remains the youngest fatal school shooting perpetrator to date.
 The boy was not charged with murder because of his age.
 Buell Elementary School closed in 2002 and was demolished in 2009.

+The 6-year-old shooter's uncle, Jamelle James, was convicted of manslaughter for leaving the gun in his bedroom where the 6-year-old could access it.
+He was sentenced to two-to-fifteen-years in prison, and was paroled after two years and five months.

 Background

-Kayla Rolland was killed by a six-year-old male first grader at Buell Elementary School in the Beecher Community School District, located in Mount Morris Township, Michigan, near Flint.
-His father, Dedric Owens, was in jail for violating his parole, having previously been convicted for possession of cocaine with intent to deliver and burglary.
-The boy had been living with his mother, Tamarla, and his eight-year-old brother.
+Kayla Rolland was killed by a six-year-old boy, first grader at Buell Elementary School in the Beecher Community School District, located in Mount Morris Township, Michigan, near Flint.
+His father was in jail for violating his parole, having previously been convicted for possession of cocaine with intent to deliver and burglary.
+The boy had been living with his mother and his eight-year-old brother.
 She was evicted from her home, having been unable to pay rent with the $175 weekly wage she received from the two jobs she worked under Michigan's welfare-to-work program, and both boys then shared a single sofa as a bed at their uncle's house.
 The home, where his uncle lived with a 19-year-old man, was a crack house where guns were frequently traded for drugs.
-At some point, the child found a loaded Davis Industries P-32 .32-caliber handgun under some blankets.
+At some point, the boy found a loaded Davis Industries P-32 .32-caliber handgun under some blankets.

-The boy was known to have behavioral issues, and was made to stay after school nearly every day for swearing, giving people the finger, pinching, and hitting.
+The boy was known to have behavioral issues and was made to stay after school nearly every day for swearing, giving people the finger, pinching, and hitting.
 Some weeks before the shooting he stabbed a girl with a pencil.
 Chris Boaz, a seven-year-old classmate, claimed the boy once punched him because he would not give him a pickle.
 The boy had previously attacked Kayla Rolland and, on the day prior to the killing, tried to kiss her and was rebuffed.
 Early on the day of the shooting, the boy and his brother got into a fight with Boaz's uncle, whom the boy threatened to shoot.